-Oil from the Company's TDF Concessions is sold at a discount to the Brent oil price.
-Oil from the Company's Mendoza Concessions is sold at a price negotiated with the customer.
-During Q4 2023 and YE 2023, the Company received an average of \$63.24 per bbl and \$67.56 per bbl, respectively, for its TDF oil, all of which was exported and \$54.64 per bbl and \$59.10 per bbl, respectively, for its oil from the Mendoza Concessions, all of which was sold to the domestic market.
+Oil from the Company's TDF Concessions is sold at a discount to the Brent oil price and oil from the Company's Mendoza Concessions is sold at a price negotiated with the customer.
+During Q1 2024, the Company received an average of \$58.56 per bbl for its TDF oil, all of which was exported and \$65.75 per bbl for its oil from the Mendoza Concessions, all of which was sold to the domestic market.